This Website is Completely Solar Powered! - Springfield, OH - Read it and Weep

 In contrast, notice the custom-cut cable below.

-As already stated, the Brass connectors discovery solved corrosion issues and other problematic issues commonly known.
+As already stated, the Brass connectors discovery solved corrosion issues and other common problematic issues.

 But now it's time to consider improving upon another existing "cookie-cutter" convention.